-The main purpose of the paper is to generalize this Lagrangian approach to the case of infinite spin particle in curved space-time with preservation of the same number of degrees of freedom like in the flat space.
+Main purpose of the paper is to generalize this Lagrangian approach to the case of the particle in a curved space-time with preservation of the same number of degrees of freedom like in the flat space.
 The basic requirements for such a construction are: